Wes Allen

 Wesley Harrison Allen (born August 15, 1975) is an American politician and former probate judge who is the incumbent secretary of state of Alabama, serving since 2023.
-He was previously a member of the Alabama House of Representatives, representing the 89th district from 2018 to 2022, and was elected as Secretary of State in 2022.
+A Republican, he was previously a member of the Alabama House of Representatives, representing the 89th district from 2018 to 2022, and was elected as Secretary of State in 2022.

-In February of 2025, he announced his candidacy for Alabama Lieutenant Governor in the 2026 Republican Primary.
+In February 2025, he announced his candidacy for Alabama Lieutenant Governor in the 2026 Republican primary.
+He was defeated in the primary.

-Education
+Early life and education

+Allen was born on August 15, 1975, in Tuscaloosa, Alabama.
 Allen earned a bachelor's degree from the University of Alabama and a master's degree from Troy University.
 As an undergraduate, Allen played on the Alabama Crimson Tide football team under coaches Mike DuBose and Gene Stallings.

 Early political activities

 In 2009, Allen was appointed to serve as a probate judge of Pike County, Alabama by then-Governor Bob Riley.
 Allen won election to a full term as a judge in 2012.
 In 2018, Allen was elected to the Alabama House of Representatives, succeeding Alan Boothe.